gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-how-it-works.md

-Title: WebGL How It Works
+Title: WebGL2 How It Works
 Description: What WebGL is really doing under the hood
 TOC: How It Works